 Funding Policy.
 According to state statute 11:1103, contributions for all employers are actuarially determined each year.
-For the year ended December 31, 2019, the actuarially determined contribution rate for Plan A was 12.18% of member's compensation.
-However, the actual rate for Plan A for the fiscal year ended December 31, 2019 was 11.5% of employee compensation.
+For the year ended December 31, 2022 rate for Plan A was 11.50% of employee compensation.
 Under Plan A, members are required by state statute to contribute 9.50% of their annual covered salary.